 How To Grind Coffee Without A Grinder - Options

-- Bullet (Frankly, I haven’t a clue what the hell a bullet is, but I’m guessing some kind of blender)
+- Bullet (Frankly, I haven’t a clue what the hell a bullet is, but I’m guessing some kind of blender), so it should work great.

 Pre-Ground or Whole Bean